fillmula/jsonclasses-docs/docs/api-documentation/types-modifiers.md

 ```

 #### map
-Return a map list after applying the given function to each item of the list of the field.
+Map a list of values.

 #### Usage
 `map(Callable | Types)`